View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Introduction

 Another aspect of embedding models we aim to address is occlusion-robustness.
 For models to be applied in the wild, they need to be able to handle pose occlusions that are widely present in natural images.
 This ability to embed partial poses is also useful for searching for poses through parts.
 One simple solution is to train an individual embedding model for each possible occlusion pattern.
 However, this is infeasible in practice due to the large diversity of natural pose occlusions.
 Additionally, since these models are often trained using data captured in lab settings, the diversity of occlusion patterns for training is limited.
 In this paper, we propose to learn a unified occlusion-robust embedding model by synthesizing keypoint visibilities during training.
 We explore different synthetic keypoint dropout strategies to enable our model to be robust to common patterns of missing keypoints in-the-wild.

 We additionally explore embedding temporal pose sequences, as temporal information is crucial for understanding human actions in videos.
-One simple solution is to stack frame-level embeddings, but this results in high dimensional embeddings that are prohibitive for some real-world applications (e.g., large-scale retrieval).
-On the other hand, learning to directly embed temporal sequences can potentially reduce the embedding dimension, and enables applications based on efficient sequence matching.
+One simple solution is to stack frame-level embeddings, but this results in high-dimensional embeddings that are prohibitive for some real-world applications (e.g., large-scale retrieval).
+On the other hand, learning to directly embed temporal sequences can potentially reduce the embedding dimensionality, and enables applications based on efficient sequence matching.

 Finally, we study using probabilistic embeddings to address the input ambiguity of 2D poses.
 Many valid 3D poses can be projected to the same or very similar 2D pose~\cite{akhter2015pose}.
 This input uncertainty is difficult to represent using deterministic mappings to the embedding space (point embeddings)~\cite{oh2018modeling,kendall2017uncertainties}.
 Instead, we adopt probabilistic embeddings as multivariate Gaussian distributions and show that the learned variance from our method correlates with input 2D ambiguities.